jina-ai/executor-hnsw-postgres/README.md

 - `/delete`.
 Delete documents in PostgreSQL.

 **Note**.
 This only performs soft-deletion by default.
-This is done in order to not break the look-up of the document id after doing a search.
+This is done in order to not break the look-up of the Document id after doing a search.
-For a hard delete, add `'soft_delete': False'` to `parameters`.
+For a hard delete, add `'soft_delete': False'` to `parameters` of the delete request.
 You might also perform a cleanup after a full rebuild of the HNSW index, by calling `/cleanup`.

 ## Status endpoint

 You can also get the information about the status of your data via the `/status` endpoint.
 This returns a `Document` whose tags contain the relevant information.
-The information can be returned via the following keys:
+The information can be accessed via the following keys in the `Document.tags`:

 - `'psql_docs'`: number of Documents stored in the PSQL database (includes entries that have been "soft-deleted")
 - `'hnsw_docs'`: the number of Documents indexed in the HNSW index